pivotal/docs-tap/workloads/web.hbs.md

 - Blue-green application rollouts

 When creating a workload with the `tanzu apps workload create` command, you can use the `--type=web` argument to select the `web` workload type.
-For more information, see the [Use the web Workload Type](#using) later in this topic.
+For more information, see [Use the web Workload Type](#using) later in this topic.

 You can also use the `apps.tanzu.vmware.com/workload-type:web` label in the YAML workload description